 At the epicenter of the show is the two women’s incredible bond.
 Broad City’s evolution from a YouTube series to a show on Comedy Central, gave us more room to witness their friendship grow.
 We see the seemingly opposite women: the bold, voyeuristic and political Ilana and the somewhat levelheaded, artsy and clumsy Abbi forge a friendship that is the embodiment of 'for better or for worse'.

-Through its brilliant storytelling, the show allows the city its set in to double as a backdrop as well as a third main character.
-The city comes alive; displaying the style and vibe that is truly unique to New York, as it informs the characters’ style and personality just as much as their daily endeavors in the five seasons.
-The last season in particular saw the pair explore the bits of New York they cherished the most, (S5EP1 for Abbi’s birthday and S5E10 for Abbi’s last bacon, egg and cheese sandwich) cementing the city’s place in their friendship’s bloodline.
+Through its brilliant storytelling, the show allows the city it's set in to double as a backdrop as well as a third main character.
+The city comes alive; displaying the style and vibe that is truly unique to New York, as it informs the characters’ style and personality just as much as their daily endeavours in the five seasons.
+The last season, in particular, saw the pair explore the bits of New York they cherished the most, (S5EP1 for Abbi’s birthday and S5E10 for Abbi’s last bacon, egg and cheese sandwich) cementing the city’s place in their friendship’s bloodline.

 Broad City provided us with great quality comedy for five seasons, centring women and their relationship with one another.
 The show reminded us that female protagonists on TV did not need to have to have it all.
 They could be completely directionless and still be funny, smart and totally cool.
 It also reminded us that friends can be soulmates too; and that sort of relationship could the most fulfilling, life altering relationship of your life.

 I for one am grateful for Abbi and Ilana (on the show and in real life) for their hearts and minds, and for reminding me to fall in love with my friends and myself a little harder every day.